TheItcor/ProjectSignum/README.md

 ![изображение](https://github.com/user-attachments/assets/2629d758-6c48-4364-ada7-e99cb26ec0f8)

+## How to use?
+Open Project Signum.bat, choose language, enter "n", then enter your name of service, login and password (or just press Enter it generate password for you).
+Now in main menu enter "l" and you will be able to see your login and password there.

+You can also change the length of the generated password in the settings.
+`Menu>settings>y {number}`

 ## How does this work?
 You enter the data about logins & passwords, it is immediately encrypted and saved on your hard drive.
 Then when you need it, the data is decrypted and you receive it!